burnpiro/erdem.pl/content/posts/2020/2020-04-T-SNE/t-sne.md

 p_{j|i} = \frac{\exp(-\left \| x_i - x_j \right \|^2 / 2\sigma_i^2)}{\sum_{k \neq i} \exp(- \left \| x_i - x_l \right \|^2 / 2\sigma_i^2)}
 $$

-This is an original formula to calculate $p_{j|i}.
+This is an original formula to calculate $p_{j|i}$.
 Why did I lie to you?
 First, because it's easier to get an intuition about how it works.
 Second, because I was going to show you the trough either way.

 #### Perplexity